kriskate/dota-data/README.md

 - Tips

 ## NOTES
-- Some of the abilities (like Monkey King's Primal Spring do not have descriptions in *dota API - hero abilities*.
+- Some hero abilities (like monkey_king_primal_spring_early) do not have descriptions in the Dota2 game files, so they're skipped.